Quantum cohomology and toric minimal model programs: Dimensional equality via a toric minimal model program

-\begin{proof} The assumption that $X \qu_t G$ undergoes a fibration over a point means that every facet of $\Delta_{X \qu_t G}$ is equidistant from some point $\mu \in \t_\R^\dual$, so that $X \qu_t G$ is monotone.
+\begin{proof} In the absence of spurious facets, the Fano case reduces to Kouchnirenko's Theorem \ref{kouch}.
+The assumption that $X \qu_t G$ undergoes a fibration over a point means that every facet of $\Delta_{X \qu_t G}$ is equidistant from some point $\mu \in \t_\R^\dual$, so that $X \qu_t G$ is Fano.
 Without loss of generality we may assume that $\mu = 0$.
-First suppose that the presentation of $X$ as a symplectic quotient is the minimal one, that is, each weight of $X$ corresponds to a facet of $\Delta_{X \qu G}$ (no spurious facets).
+Suppose that the presentation of $X$ as a symplectic quotient is the minimal one, that is, each weight of $X$ corresponds to a facet of $\Delta_{X \qu_t G}$ (no spurious facets).
 In this case all $y \in \Crit_+(W_{X,G})$ have $\Psi(y) = 0$.
-Thus we may omit the parameters $q$ from the definition of the potential and the number of critical points is equal to $\dim QH(X \qu G)$ by Kouchnirenko's Theorem \ref{kouch}.
+Thus we may omit the parameters $q$ from the definition of the potential and the number of critical points is equal to $\dim QH(X \qu_t G)$ by Kouchnirenko's Theorem \ref{kouch}.

-In the case that the presentation is not minimal, let $W_{X \qu G}: T^\dual(\Lambda_0) \to \Lambda$ denote the Givental potential associated to the minimal presentation.
+In the case that the presentation is not minimal, the equality follows from the formal implicit function theorem.
+Let $W_{X \qu G}: \ti{T}^\dual(\Lambda) \to \Lambda$ denote the Givental potential associated to the minimal presentation.
 That is, if

 denotes the indices of the inequalities defining facets of $\Delta_{X \qu G}$ then